Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Results

+wherer $A'$ and $B'$ depend solely on junction parameters.
+Also, we find that the superfluid density tensor for spin current is symmetric: $\rho' _{ij}=\rho' _{ji}$.
+Hence, there is no Hall effect for spin supercurrent.

-Therefore, under phase gradient in $x$-direction, up to the third order in $J$, we have the transverse charge and spin Josephson currents in $y$-direction driven by magnetic structure of the form:
+Therefore, under the phase gradient in $x$-direction, up to the third order in $J$, we have the transverse charge and spin supercurrents in $y$-direction driven by magnetic structure of the form:

 These structures contrast with the normal Hall current in the ferromagnet: In the normal state, the Hall current is driven by scalar spin chirality under electric field \cite{Tatara}

 Equilibrium spin current driven by inhomogeneous magnetic structure in the normal state is given by \cite{Takeuchi}